Some new results on decidability for elementary algebra and geometry

+\Proof We will show by induction that every formula $\phi$ with $k$ vector variables is $k$-equivalent to a special formula and it will be clear from the proof that a suitable special formula can be calculated as a primitive recursive function of $\phi$.

-Replacing $\all{\ldots} \ldots$ by $\Not \ex{\ldots} \lnot \ldots$ throughout, it suffices to show that the desired property holds for quantifier-free formulas (and hence in particular atomic formulas) \Lab{i} and is preserved under logical negation \Lab{ii}, scalar existential quantification \Lab{iii}, vector existential quantification {\em(iv)}, and the binary propositional connectives \Lab{v}.
+We may replace $\all{\ldots} \ldots$ by $\Not \ex{\ldots} \lnot \ldots$ throughout, so the cases we have to consider are: \Lab{i} quantifier-free formulas (and hence in particular atomic formulas), \Lab{ii} logical negation, \Lab{iii} scalar existential quantification, \Lab{iv} vector existential quantification and \Lab{v} the binary propositional connectives.